benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 2.md

 **Layering** provides **modularity** to the internet, so that each individual layer has a well-defined function and interface.

+Breaking down the internet into layers simplifies understanding, testing, and maintaining the internet.
+It becomes easier to improve or replace a protocol at one layer without affecting the others.

 Functionality for layers is implemented in **protocols**, which are the "rules" for networking.

+#layering
 ### Protocol
 A protocol consists of two things
 - **message format**: structure of messages exchanged with an endpoint